 Once the weather starts getting above 20°C, it is time to slow down and be much more cautious, especially for higher-risk dogs.

-Some dogs can struggle well before the day feels "very hot" to us, especially flat-faced breeds, older dogs, overweight dogs, puppies, and dogs with underlying health conditions.
+Some dogs can struggle well before the day feels hot to us, especially flat-faced breeds, older dogs, overweight dogs, puppies, and dogs with underlying health conditions.

 Why hot weather can be dangerous for dogs